luised94/lab_utils/images/PROTOCOL.md

 only.
 Per-band saturation and the plateau statistic come later, and the plateau statistic is the primary detector because the instrument can saturate below the numeric ceiling.

+---

+## Appendix.
+Quick tests in Fiji

+Cheap checks that each catch one specific silent failure.
+None of them alter the file.

+**Saturation-location test.** `Image > Adjust > Threshold` (`Ctrl+Shift+T`).
+Drag
+the lower slider up to 65535 and leave the upper at 65535, so only ceiling pixels (the maximum a 16-bit pixel can hold) are highlighted in red.
+Do NOT press Apply.
+Look at where the red sits: if any is inside your crop, those lanes are saturated and their numbers are compromised; if it is all outside, the measured lanes are clean.
+This is the direct test of whether at-ceiling pixels touch your measurement region.

+**Whole-image read.** `Ctrl+Shift+A` to deselect, `Ctrl+A` to select all, `Ctrl+M`.
+The Min, Max and Mean now describe every pixel.
+On these gels the majority population is bare plate, so the image-wide mode and median describe the plate, not the gel; the gel's own statistics come from inside the crop.

+**Exact line endpoints.** With a line selected, `Plugins > New > Macro`, run `getLine(x1,y1,x2,y2,w); print(x1+", "+y1+", "+x2+", "+y2);`.
+Returns raw pixels
+with no centimetre rounding.
+If it prints `-1, -1, -1, -1`, a line is not the active selection (you probably measured a rectangle after the line); redraw the line and run it again.

+**Centimetre-versus-pixel check.** Hover any pixel and read the status bar.
+A value in parentheses, like `x=3.80 (476)`, means the image is calibrated: the leading number is centimetres, the parenthesised number is the pixel.
+A bare integer means you are already in pixels.
+This decides `coordinate_unit` and prevents recording centimetres into a field read as pixels.